 One of the key objectives of 5G technology based on SDN/NFV paradigms is the provision of services guaranteeing a certain level of quality (including reliability, availability, performance, security, privacy, etc).
 Insufficient performance or resiliency within these services have been identified as major obstacles for the deployment of 5G networks.
 These guarantees are in general reflected in Service Level Agreements (SLAs) signed by the customers and service providers, or between different stakeholders and tenants.
 SLAs are formal contracts documenting the features of delivered services and related quality expectations, called Service Level Objectives (SLOs).
 Moreover, they explicitly consider responsibilities, obligations, service pricing and penalties in case of agreement violations.
-Security SLAs is a subset of the global SLA that tackle the security and compliance engagements for both parties including, in the case of 5G networks [194], aspects related to both the infrastructure and the provisioned services (e.g. infrastructure security, resiliency controls, data protection).
+Security SLAs is a subset of the global SLA that tackle the security and compliance engagements for both parties including, in the case of 5G networks [194], aspects related to both the infrastructure and the provisioned services (e.g., infrastructure security, resiliency controls, data protection).

 These SLAs are typically written in natural language (often in a strict legal notation).
 Despite the strong interest in security and the existing efforts towards standardization, Security-oriented SLAs (SSLAs) are still far from being adopted.
 A shared format for Security SLAs including the representation of security attributes and security guarantees is not yet available.
-A machine-readable format of security SLA (e.g. the SPECS XML SLA Framework) is a challenging task that can be very useful during development and deployment phases to ensure that deployed 5G services respect the specified security requirements.
+A machine-readable format of security SLA (e.g., the SPECS XML SLA Framework59) is a challenging task that can be useful during development and deployment phases to ensure that deployed 5G services respect the specified security requirements.
 This same Security SLA can also be the input for an automated and adaptive security monitoring solution that can assess the security of deployed 5G services and detect any potential violation at runtime.

 This automation in Security SLA management can increase business opportunities of 5G service providers and operators and better manage their customer expectations.
 Service providers and operators are being constantly compared and evaluated to competitive organizations that a customer works with.
 One way to stand out from all other organizations is by providing excellent customer service reinforced by a solid SSLAs that can be easily checked.
-Besides, if machine readable, they will allow to specify clear and measurable guidelines that can be audited in more accurate manner and enhance responsiveness to potential security incidents.
+Besides, if machine readable, https://stixproject.github.io/